abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

    - Create a Cognito User Pool for managing user sign-ups and logins.

 ## Create an AWS Account

 If you don't have an AWS account, go to [AWS Signup](https://aws.amazon.com/signup/) and create a new account.

 ## Set Up AWS Lambda

 1. **Go to the Lambda Console**:

    - Access the AWS Management Console and navigate to the Lambda service.

 2. **Click on "Create function."**:

    - Select the option to create a new function.

 3. **Configure Lambda Function**:

    - **Function name**: `CreateTask`
    - **Runtime**: Choose either Node.js or Python, depending on your preference.
    - **Permissions**: Choose the existing role you created earlier for Lambda.

 4. **Add Function Code**:

    - Write the logic code for the Lambda function to create, updating, deleting, and retrieving tasks in DynamoDB.<p>
      Here’s a simple Example!

    - [CreateTask Lambda function](./Lambda%20functions/CreateTask.js).<p>
      This function will handle the creation of a new task in your DynamoDB table.
    - [UpdateTask Lambda function](./Lambda%20functions/UpdateTask.js).<p>
      This function updates an existing task in the DynamoDB table.
    - [DeleteTask Lambda function](./Lambda%20functions/DeleteTask.js).<p>
      This function deletes a task from the DynamoDB table.
    - [GetTask Lambda function](./Lambda%20functions/GetTask.js).<p>
      This function retrieves a specific task from the DynamoDB table.

 - **Note**:
   - After AWS Lambda is set up you will found that there is lambada role in permision under configration section
     - `AWSLambdaBasicExecutionRole`
-    - Click on it will talk you to IAM console as we will set up
+  - Click on it will take you to IAM console as we will set up IAM inline policy for DynamoDB and S3 later.

 ## Set Up IAM Roles and Policies

 - **Create IAM Users**:

   - Go to the IAM console.
   - Create IAM users for your development team with appropriate permissions (e.g., full access to DynamoDB, Lambda, and API Gateway).